dstroy0/InputHandler/README.md

 CommandConstructor uc_nested_example_(nested_prms, _N_prms(nested_prms), 1); //
 ```

 Each call to CommandConstructor uses 6 bytes of RAM (avr).
-It doesn't matter how many parameters it contains, the Parameters structures are stored in PROGMEM and read by UserInput's methods.
+It doesn't matter how many parameters it contains, the Parameters structures are stored in PROGMEM and read by UserInput's methods (ultimately [memcpy_P](https://www.nongnu.org/avr-libc/user-manual/group__avr__pgmspace.html#gad92fa2ebe26e65fa424051047d21a0eb)).

 `NOTYPE` is a special argument type that doesn't perform any type-validation.
 `NO_ARGS` is a special argument type that explicitly states you wish to pass no arguments.